 - Exasun X-Tile and X-Roof.
 The X-Roof product is a complete roof replacement while the X-Tile resembles a terracotta tile.

 - Forward.
 The Forward intends their line to be a whole-roof replacement product that includes PV and non-PV components.
 They have two styles in development: Metal, which resembles a steel roof, and Tile, which resembles terracotta.

 - Hanergy HanTile.
 The Hanergy HanTile mimics a dark terracotta roofing tile and integrates thin-film PV.

-Our world right now is in dire need of solar solutions to combat energy problems that we’re currently facing.
-And though solar panels and other solar systems are great, they’re not really the most practical at times, especially in terms of the space needed for their installation.
+Our world is in dire need of solar solutions to combat energy problems that we’re currently facing.
+And though solar panels and other solar systems are great, they’re not the most practical at times, especially in terms of the space needed for installation.
 That is why more people would like to have products that are already building-integrated photovoltaics because they solve multiple problems at the same time.
 And a perfect example of a BIPV product is the solar shingle.

 Moreover, solar shingles save time and money in the long run, as they only require a single installation crew and a single product for roofing and solar energy production.
 They don’t need that much maintenance as well.

 Additionally, solar shingles can produce as much energy as conventional, roof-mounted solar, which makes them highly efficient.
 And most importantly, solar installation prices continue to fall, so homeowners will grow more accustomed to owning PV systems instead of using third-party financing.
 As a result, differentiated solar products, like solar shingles, will increase market share.